 - The movie adaption for Scott Pilgrim was filmed before the final volumes of the series' release.
 The ending is based on early notes that didn't make it into the final copy of the book.
 But it still ends with Scott and Ramona going through the Subspace door to start their relationship over, just like how the series ends.

-- Interestingly, the movie originally ended with Scott and Knives together because the script was written by someone who only had knowledge up to the end of volume five, which culminates in something of a Darkest Hour for our hero.
-They eventually redid the final scene so it fit with the book's ending, but much of the movie had been done with a different outcome in mind, so the revised final scene comes across as more of a Bittersweet Ending.
+- Interestingly, the movie originally ended with Scott and Knives together because the script was written by someone who only had knowledge up to the end of volume five (which culminates in something of a Darkest Hour for our hero) and Bryan Lee O'Malley's notes on volume six (which originally ended with Scott being alone, which would have been an even worse way to end a movie).
+They eventually redid the final scene so it fit with the book's actual ending, but much of the movie had been done with a different outcome in mind, so the revised final scene comes across as more of a Bittersweet Ending.

 - Lemony Snicket's A Series of Unfortunate Events was made into a feature film while the book series was still ongoing.
 The film's story loosely adapts the first three books, but its ending is original, hinting at the secret society eventually revealed in the later books and Count Olaf's role in the house fire.
 Presumably it was written this way in case sequels based on the remaining books were never greenlit — which turned out to be the case.